-When school staff has concerns for a child, the Headteacher will usually discuss this with the parent, but in some circumstances The Headteacher will not ask parents before calling Social Services if:

-The parent knew of the concerns and did not protect the child The parent is the cause of concern The parent would not be able to discuss the concern

-As a parent/carer you play a vital role in all that the school do, especially when it comes to ensuring all our pupils are safeguarded and protected.
-As a school we ask that you as parents:
+Our Safeguarding policy applies to all staff, governors and volunteers working in the school.
+The five main points are: The Headteacher will not ask parents before calling Social Services if: The parent knew of the concerns and did not protect the child The parent is the cause of concern The parent would not be able to discuss the concern As a parent/carer you play a vital role in all that the school do. especially when it comes to ensuring all our pupils are safeguarded and protected.
+As a school we ask that you as parents: Talk to staff about any concerns you have for your child

-Talk to staff about any concerns you have for your child Remember that the school MUST share concerns about your child The school will NOT judge you, but they may have to share difficult information

-The school MUST prioritise the safety and wellbeing of pupils, they cannot keep secrets from other agencies
+Remember that the school MUST share concerns about your child The school will NOT judge you, but they may have to share difficult information The school MUST 48 of 60 prioritise the safety and wellbeing of pupils, they cannot keep secrets from